 Several behaviorally-based voice disorders are still not understood.
 To be more specific, patients with muscle tension dysphonia (MTD) often experience a weakening feeling in their voice quality together with vocal fatigue, also known as tired voice, in the absence of evident vocal cord damage or various other medical issues, which makes it difficult to diagnose and treat people.

-MIT's Computer Science and Artificial Intelligence Laboratory (CSAIL) and Massachusetts General Hospital (MGH) hopes that machine learning will help to improve the understanding of conditions like MTD.
+A team from MIT's Computer Science and Artificial Intelligence Laboratory (CSAIL) and Massachusetts General Hospital (MGH) hopes that machine learning will help to improve the understanding of conditions like MTD.

 Researchers used accelerometer data gathered from a wearable device, created by researchers at the MGH Voice Center in order to illustrate the possibility of detecting differences between subjects with MTD and matched controls.